Heart Disease

 Angina is the pain or discomfort in the chest usually caused by CHD as a result of atherosclerosis.
 A heart attack occurs when a piece of atheroma breaks off the artery wall and causes a blockage in the artery, which then starves the heart muscle of blood and oxygen.

 While you cannot reverse the underlying damage caused by CHD, you can prevent it from getting worse.
-The following resources will give you information on keeping your heart healthy and reducing the risk of future problems.

-Eating for a Healthy Heart
+Healthy Heart

 Link to fact sheet produced by the British Dietetic Association on Heart Disease